abradshaw/getting-started-with-satellite-6/README.md

 ### Note

-The book covers 6.0, some things have changed under 6.1.
+The book covers Satellite 6.0, 6.1 and the 6.2 beta.
 The sister book (Getting started with Hammer) has been updated to 6.1

+### Authors

+Adrian Bradshaw (abradsha@redhat.com)
+Calvin Hartwell (cjh@redhat.com or mail@calvinh.com)